MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

 If you haven't already, be sure to complete the following prerequisites before continuing:

 - Complete [Quickstart: Client application initialization (C++)](quick-app-initialization-cpp.md) first, which builds a starter Visual Studio solution.
-The "List sensitivity labels" Quickstart relies on the previous one, for proper creation of the starter solution.
+This "List sensitivity labels" Quickstart relies on the previous one, for proper creation of the starter solution.
 - Optionally: Review [Classification labels](concept-classification-labels.md) concepts.

 ## Add logic to list the sensitivity labels